Near Newhall in Los Angeles County, California — The American West (Pacific Coastal)

 Additional keywords.
 Mentryville, Pico No. 4, Pico #4, California Historical Landmark No. 172,

 Credits.
-This page was last revised on August 26, 2019.
-This page originally submitted on August 22, 2019, by Craig Baker of Sylmar, California.
-This page has been viewed 34 times since then.
+This page was last revised on August 17, 2020.
+It was originally submitted on August 22, 2019, by Craig Baker of Sylmar, California.
+This page has been viewed 116 times since then and 74 times this year.
 Photos: 1, 2, 3, 4. submitted on August 22, 2019, by Craig Baker of Sylmar, California.
 5. submitted on August 25, 2019, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.